9 important things to know before backpacking in Belize

 Always always check which they mean.

 6. Language in Belize is very interesting!

 While the official main language in Belize is English, when you hear locals talking amongst themselves you’ll realise they tend to prefer creole/kriol, which is almost distinguishable as an English-speaker but takes some time getting used to.
 The vast majority of people also speak Spanish, so you’ll sometimes hear all 3 spoken interchangeably within the same conversation.

-You’ll notice as you travel in Belize that all tours, information and signage are in English, with the exception of a few billboards trying to appeal to a specific market segment.
+You’ll notice as you get stuck into backpacking in Belize that all tours, information and signage are in English, with the exception of a few billboards trying to appeal to a specific market segment.

 Towards the border with Guatemala, you will start to meet a larger indigenous population, who speak languages such as K’ichi Maya or Pacbitun, but will also speak English and likely Spanish.
 Belizeans are skilled polyglots!!

 7. It’s best to shop local

 When backpacking in Belize’s highly developed areas such as San Pedro, it can be easy to forget that Belize is a country where 43% of the population live under the poverty line, and 16% live in extreme poverty (2017).

 In fact, many of the locals you see in touristy places are actually from small, struggling towns on the mainland, and they come to tourist destinations to work their arses off during high season.
 These people won’t see their family for up to 6 months, and they will labour hard to scrape whatever they can in order to earn enough to take home.

 When backpacking in Belize, wherever you can, try to spend your tourist dollar with Belizeans rather than international businesses.
 Let the locals feel the benefit of tourism too!